 Interior design doesnt have to just be about good looks.
 It can also be about energy efficiency and functionality at the same time!
 And if you dont mind making some incremental capital investments in your property that will pay off big-time, read on for some tips.

-Energy efficient interior design reduces the energy consumption in a home by using insulation, passive solar heating, and thermostat set-back.
+Energy efficient interior design reduces the energy consumption in a home by using fiberglass insulation, passive solar heating, and thermostat set-back.
 New and older homes alike can benefit from energy efficient design measures.

 Here are some interior design tips to make your home more energy efficient: